 Do I Have to Deworm My Puppy Before Vaccinating?

 It is important to deworm your puppy very well before their vaccination.
 Once the vaccination plan has been completed, your dog should be internally dewormed periodically every 3-4 months and before each revaccination.
-Remember that in times of cold and vaccination you can help their immune system with vitamins to prevent their defences from lowering.
+Remember that in times of cold and vaccination you can help their immune system with vitamins to prevent their defenses from lowering.

 What To Do If Your Dog Has a Bump After Vaccination?

 If, after vaccination, the dog has a bump in the place where the injection was given, there is no need to worry about this.
 After a few days, the bump should dissolve by itself.
 If within two weeks it has not disappeared, then you can contact your veterinarian.

 How Vets Treat Dogs and Puppies At The Time Of Vaccinating?